HEALTH CONSIDERATIONS

 Get the help you need with these resources.

-Marijuana and newborn babies
+cannabis and newborn babies

 Some hospitals test babies after birth for drugs.
-If your baby tests positive for THC at birth, Colorado marijuana law says the hospital must notify child protective services.
+If your baby tests positive for THC at birth, Colorado cannabis law says the hospital must notify child protective services.
 Talk to your doctor early in your pregnancy to get the support you need for your health and the health of your baby.
 Your doctor can help connect you with treatments that are confidential and nonjudgmental.
 Learn more at Mother’s Connection.

 We’re here for you.